badoo/Chateau/readme.md

 ##### Presentation Layer

-This layer contains all UI related logic, it knows nothing of the data layer and is only able to perform actions in the form of usecases.
-The presentation layer should be interchangable without affecting the other two layers.
-All results from use cases are observed on the main thread.
+This layer contains all UI related logic (Views and Presenters), it knows nothing of the data layer and is only able to perform actions by invoking usecases that resides in the Domain layer.
+As with the other layers, the presentation layer is interchangable without affecting the other two layers.
+All results from use cases are observed (using RxJava) on the main thread to ensure threading consistency and make it easy to update the UI.

 ##### Domain Layer

-Contains the application's use cases which encapsulate application specific business rules, for example SignIn would be an example of use case.
-Use cases are able to query the data layer, but should know nothing of the implementation of that layer.
+Contains the application's use cases which encapsulate application specific business rules, for example SignIn or SendChatMessage would be an example of use case.
+Use cases are able to query the data layer (Repositories), but should know nothing of the implementation of that layer.
 All subscriptions to the data layer are made on the computation thread.

 ##### Data Layer

 Finally the data layer contains interaction with the network, databases or other locations where data can be retrieved or stored.
 Changing the underlying implementation should not affect the other two layers.
+The data layer can also consist of several different sources chained together (i.e memory cache, disk cache and finally network request for loading conversations).

 ##### Further reading